 Cellertia

 Cellertia is addressing accessibility and scalability of cell processing in precision medicine.
-Their proprietary microfluidics platform (instrument and cartridge) delivers low-cost high-throughput chemical-free cell separation and non-viral intercellular gene delivery solution to early-stage therapeutic developers.
+Their proprietary microfluidics platform (instrument and cartridge) delivers low-cost high-throughput chemical-free cell separation to early-stage therapeutic developers.
 They have proof of principle and preliminary data showing high efficiency, at 10 times faster and 10 times cheaper, on both capital and consumable.
 They plan to develop the platform through partnerships, as a way of evaluating their platform technology, that then enables them to integrate a customised module as a scalable solution to therapies and biologics manufacturing.

 ClotProtect